Wichita State University: Basketball

 The men's basketball team has played in the NCAA tournament 16 times since 1954, advancing to the Final Four in 1965 and 2013, the Elite Eight in 1981, and the Sweet Sixteen in 2006 and 2015, and also entering the 2014 NCAA tournament unbeaten.
 The team also won the 2011 National Invitation Tournament Championship, beating the Alabama Crimson Tide.
-The Shockers have four alumni currently playing in the NBA in Fred VanVleet, Landry Shamet, Tyson Etienne and Craig Porter Jr. Other Wichita State products who have played in the league include All-Star Xavier McDaniel, power forwards Antoine Carr, Cliff Levingston, Cleanthony Early, two-time All-American Dave Stallworth, centers Gene Wiley, Greg Dreiling and Jaime Echenique, guards Gal Mekel, Toure' Murry, and Ron Baker.
+The Shockers have five alumni currently playing in the NBA in Fred VanVleet, Landry Shamet, Tyson Etienne, Austin Reaves and Craig Porter Jr. Other Wichita State products who have played in the league include All-Star Xavier McDaniel, power forwards Antoine Carr, Cliff Levingston, Cleanthony Early, two-time All-American Dave Stallworth, centers Gene Wiley, Greg Dreiling and Jaime Echenique, guards Gal Mekel, Toure' Murry, and Ron Baker.
 Four-time All-American Cleo Littleton joined the Shocks in 1951, breaking the unofficial color barrier in the Missouri Valley Conference.

 Baseball

 Eck Stadium, Home of Tyler Field at Gene Stephenson Park is the home of the Wichita State University Shockers baseball team.

 The men's baseball team is college baseball's highest winning team for the past 31 years, with numerous conference championships and NCAA tournament appearances.
 The baseball team won the national championship in 1989 and was runner-up in 1982, 1991 and 1993.
 They play at Eck Stadium.